rome/tools/GOVERNANCE.md

 New contributors will be decided based on a unanimous vote by the existing core contributors.

-### Admin
+### Manager

-An admin has additional privileges over a core contributor.
+An manager has additional privileges over a core contributor.
 They serve to control and maintain sensitive project assets, and to act as tiebreakers in the event of disagreements.
 These additional privileges include:

 - Access to the [@romejsdev Twitter account](https://twitter.com/romejsdev)
 - Administration privileges on the [Rome GitHub org](https://github.com/romejs)